On closed oriented surfaces in the 3-sphere: Introduction

-In particular, given a knot $K$, we may let $\inside$ be the closure of its tubular neighborhood.

-However, if no prescribed orientation of $\Sigma$ is given, then there is no way to distinguish between $\inside$ and $\outside$.\footnote{A closed (not necessarily connected) surface embedded in $\sphere$ is forcibly orientable and its two sides can be separated by first fixing a base point $\infty \in \sphere \setminus \Sigma$.
-Then, for any point $x \in \sphere \setminus \Sigma$, we connect it with a path that crosses $\Sigma$ transversally, the parity of the number of intersections is invariant under deformations of the path, so it depends only on $x$.
-We may define $\outside$ or $\inside$ be the set of points with even parity and the other side with odd parity---but there is no preferred choice.
-Points with different parity can only be connected by paths with an odd number of transversal intersections and cannot belong to the same connected component of $\sphere \setminus \Sigma$.
-When $\Sigma$ is non-connected, $\inside$ and $\outside$ can also be non-connected. } Embeddings of (unoriented) surfaces in $\sphere$ are studied for example in \cite{Fox:48}, \cite{Suz:75}, \cite{Tsu:70}, \cite{Tsu:75}.
-In the case of (unoriented) genus-one surfaces in $\sphere$, this is equivalent to knots in $\sphere$, due to the fact that a torus in $\sphere$ bounds a solid torus at least on one side \cite[p.
-107]{Rol:03}\footnote{ The surface bounds a solid torus on \emph{both} sides only when it corresponds to the unknot.}.
-More generally, a surface of genus $g$ in $\sphere$ with one of its connected complements a handlebody is equivalent to a handlebody knot.
-There is an obvious forgetful functor from the category of oriented connected surfaces in $\sphere$ to the category of connected surfaces in $\sphere$ by ignoring the distinction between the inside and outside (Diagram \ref{diag:different_connected_embeddings}).
+On the other hand, if no prescribed orientation of $\Sigma$ is given, there is no way to distinguish between $\inside$ and $\outside$.
+Embeddings of unoriented surfaces in $\sphere$ are studied, for example, in \cite{Fox:48}, \cite{Hom:54}.
+In the genus-one case, it is equivalent to knots in $\sphere$.
+More generally, an unoriented surface $\Sigma$ of genus $g$ in $\sphere$ with the closure of one component of $\sphere\setminus\Sigma$ a handlebody is equivalent to a handlebody knot.
+There is an obvious forgetful functor from the category of oriented connected surfaces in $\sphere$ to the category of connected surfaces in $\sphere$ by ignoring the distinction between the inside and outside (see Diagram \ref{diag:different_connected_embeddings}).

-The denomination ``inside'' and ``outside'' is borrowed from the setting of \cite{BeBePaPa:15}, in which the ambient space is $\R^3$, topologically equivalent to $\sphere$ with ``the point at infinity" $\infty$ removed, and there $\inside$ is a solid set embedded in $\R^3$ and called a {\it scene}.
+The denomination ``inside'' and ``outside'' is borrowed from the setting of \cite{BeBePaPa:15}, where the ambient space is $\R^3$, topologically equivalent to $\sphere$ with ``the point at infinity" $\infty$ removed, and $\inside$, a $3$-submanifold with (a not necessarily connected boundary) of $\R^3$, is called a {\it scene}.
+In topology, studies from this point of view can be found in \cite{Tsu:70}, \cite{Tsu:75}.
 This motivates our choice of the name ``scene'' for the triplet $(\inside, \Sigma, \outside)$ (Definition \ref{def:scene}).

-Selecting the point at infinity gives a standard way to orient $\Sigma$ and to distinguish between $\inside$ and $\outside$.
+Having an infinite point allows us to orient $\Sigma$ naturally and thus distinguish between $\inside$ and $\outside$.
 Discussion from this point of view can be found in \cite{BeFrGh:12}.
 Apart from this, $\inside$ and $\outside$ are treated equally in the sense that they play an equally important role in the triplet $(\inside,\Sigma,\outside)$.
-The notion of connected scenes allows us to include not only ``theory of knots'' but also ``theory of handlebody knots'' by viewing the handlebody part as the inside $\inside$; it provides a perhaps more natural perspective on such embeddings.